Welcome to today's edition of the Rush 24-7 podcast.

 They can't.

-So now Kerry is at fault, or Romney had a great performance, and Obama decided to carry that forward last night in LA at his campaign event, talking to a bunch of Hollywood people that are supposedly very worried, too.
+And Obama decided to carry that forward last night in L.A. at his campaign event, talking to a bunch of Hollywood people that are supposedly very worried, too.

-He had to go out there to reassure them, don't worry, everything's okay.
+He had to go out there to reassure them: don't worry, everything's okay.

-Here's what he told them.
+Here's what he told them: Everybody here is incredible professionals.

-Everybody here's incredible professionals, they're such great friends, and they just perform flawlessly night after night.
+They're such great friends, and they just perform flawlessly night after night.

 I can't always say the same.